bigshortbets/bigshortbets-mobile/README.md

 #  Hi there! 👋
 The instructions below show the steps to be taken to participate in the BigShortBets Android App community testing.

+## Remember to log in to the application, you must have at least one outgoing transaction on your wallet

 ##  First of all... you must have this application installed on your phone:
 - Metamask (you need it to log into the application) https://play.google.com/store/apps/details?id=io.metamask&hl=pl&gl=US